liyuanhe211/LYH_DOI_Tools/README.md

  * Support drag-select in the batch download checkbox selection.
  * Removed unnecessary Sci-Hub and Lib-Gen jumps as the page-opening function has been migrated to background worker.
  * DOI match for http://xlink.rsc.org/?DOI=C6CC05568K --> 10.1039/C6CC05568K
+ * Fixed bug where the text node replacement is performed multiple times.
+This caused by direct manipulation of innerHTML(), which should be avoided.
+It has been solved by using textNode.splitText()

 0.5 - 20211023
  * Bugfix: Forgot to set the shortcut to Mac version, causing a failed installation on Mac.
 This is corrected.